rjaus/ublacklist-pinterest/README.md

 ## Overkill option

-The overkill option adds a regex rule that block any URL containing `.pinterest.`.
-It will block all future TLDs like `pinterest.pin`, but will also block your favorite subdomain `pinterest.example.com`.
-[This is a regex rule as it is not supported by match pattern for security reasons.](https://developer.chrome.com/docs/extensions/mv3/faq/#faq-dev-16)
+The overkill option adds an host rule that blocks any URL containing `.pinterest.`.
+It will block all future TLDs (e.g. `pinterest.pin`) but will also block your favorite subdomain `pinterest.is.bad`.

+## Image search only

+A minimal blocklist consisting of one rule: block all `.pinterest.` results in image search.

 ## References